ngo/jekyll-now/_posts/2020-05-01-sslkeylog-for-schannel.md

 title: SSLKEYLOGFILE-like functionality for schannel secrets
 ---

 For some protocol reversing I've lately been needing a way to extract TLS secrets for traffic decryption.
-For openssl-based software there exists a SSLKEYLOGFILE env var as well as a way to LD_PRELOAD a special wrapper.
+For openssl-based software there exists a `SSLKEYLOGFILE` env var as well as a way to `LD_PRELOAD` a special wrapper.
 For schannel - no such luck.

-I've thrown together a frida script that is able to generate SSLKEYLOG-like file for wireshark for some of TLS connections that use SChannel.
+I've thrown together a frida script that is able to generate `SSLKEYLOG`-compatible file for wireshark for some of TLS connections that use SChannel.

 ## Preparing

 1. You'll need admin privilege in order to utilize this method.
-2. Mke sure that the memory of lsass.exe is accessible to th admin user.
+2. Make sure that the memory of lsass.exe is accessible to th admin user.
 The easiest way is to open Task Manager, find lsass.exe in details and try to make a dump of the process.
 If this is successful, you can proceed.
 3. Download and install python3 for windows.
-The python install direcroty will be referred to as PYTHONDIR.
+The python install direcroty will be referred to as `PYTHONDIR`.
-4. Open powershell as admin, cd to PYTHONDIR/Scripts
+4. Open powershell as admin, cd to `PYTHONDIR/Scripts`
 5. run `.\pip.exe install frida-tools`
-6. Copy lsass-sslkeylog.js from https://github.com/ngo/win-frida-scripts/ to a file somewhere, for example C:\tools\lsass-sslkeylog.js
+6. Copy `lsass-sslkeylog.js` from [win-frida-scripts](https://github.com/ngo/win-frida-scripts/) to a file somewhere, for example `C:\tools\lsass-sslkeylog.js`.

 ## Running frida

-1. Open powershell as administrator, go to PYTHONDIR/Scripts
+1. Open powershell as administrator, go to `PYTHONDIR/Scripts`
 2. run `.\frida.exe lsass.exe --no-pause -l C:\path\to\lsass-sslkeylog.js`
-3. The keylog file will be created as C:\keylog.log
+3. The keylog file will be created as `C:\keylog.log`

 ## Decrypting traffic

 1. Launch wireshark
-2. Go to Edit->Preferences->Protocols->TLS
+2. Go to `Edit->Preferences->Protocols->TLS`
-3. Set (Pre)-Master-Secret log filename to C:\keylog.log
+3. Set `(Pre)-Master-Secret log filename` to `C:\keylog.log`
 4. Make sure that frida is still running
 5. Enable traffic capture
 6. Enjoy some traffic decryption